September 23-25, 2022

 Part 1: RSVP

-Part 2: Payment: The registration fee is $TBD for the first Scout and $TBD for each additional Scout.
-Adults and leaders are $TBD.
+Part 2: Payment: The registration fee is $7 per person.
 Registration is completed online with a credit card or electronic check.
 Council Refund Policy

 Every troop must send a representative to the Roundtable to help plan the camp-o-ree.
 Every troop needs run a part of the camp-o-ree (e.g., competition, facilities).
 This year’s camp-o-ree promises to challenge the youth leadership, as well as stretching everyone else’s comfort zones.
 These events cannot happen without each Scout’s competitive spirit and participation.